Entanglement Renyi entropies in holographic theories: Entanglement R enyi entropy: review

 The EE (but not the ERE for $\alpha\neq1$) satisfies an important property called \emph{strong subadditivity} \cite{MR0373508, MR0345558}, namely, for any two subsystems (or spatial regions) $C$ and $D$,

-Strong subadditivity in fact characterizes EE, in the sense that any measure of entanglement that satisfies \eqref{SSA} for all subsystems $C$ and $D$ (as well as certain basic reasonableness requirements) must equal the EE \cite{MR0339901,MR0434290}.
-As a special case, strong subadditivity implies \emph{subadditivity}, namely for disjoint subsystems $A$ and $B$,\footnote{The ERE satisfies $|S_A^{(\alpha)}-S_B^{(\alpha)}|\le S_{A\cup B}^{(\alpha)}$ for classical distributions, but not in general for quantum density matrices.}
+As a special case, strong subadditivity implies the triangle inequality, namely for disjoint subsystems $A$ and $B$,\footnote{The ERE satisfies $|S_A^{(\alpha)}-S_B^{(\alpha)}|\le S_{A\cup B}^{(\alpha)}$ for classical distributions, but not in general for quantum density matrices.}

-The second inequality is saturated if and only if the density matrix $\rho_{A\cup B}$ factorizes: $\rho_{A\cup B} = \rho_A\otimes\rho_B$.
+The second inequality is called \emph{subadditivity}, and it characterizes the EE, in the sense that any measure of entanglement that satisfies subadditivity for all subsystems $A$ and $B$ (as well as certain basic requirements such as continuity) must equal the EE \cite{MR0339901,MR0434290}.
+Subadditivity is saturated if and only if the density matrix $\rho_{A\cup B}$ factorizes: $\rho_{A\cup B} = \rho_A\otimes\rho_B$.
 Motivated partly by this fact, the \emph{mutual information} (MI) is defined by

 which quantifies the extent to which the degrees of freedom of $A$ and $B$ are correlated with each other, including both quantum entanglement and classical correlations.
-For example, the MI puts an upper bound on the correlator between any operator $\mathcal{A}_A$ in subsystem $A$ and any operator $\mathcal{A}_B$ in subsystem $B$ \cite{PhysRevLett.100.070502}:
+For example, the MI puts an upper bound on the connected correlator between (bounded) operators $\mathcal{A}_{A,B}$ in subsystems $A,B$ respectively \cite{PhysRevLett.100.070502}:

 As a consequence of strong subadditivity, the mutual information is monotone under restriction: if $B'\subset B$ then $I_{A,B'}\le I_{A,B}$.